Matriarch Of Northwest Apple Industry Passes Away At Age…194? Yeah, That’s Correct

 Seven apple varieties previously believed to be lost or extinct have been found in eastern Washington, including several on land near the communities of Pullman, Colfax and Moscow.
 Continue Reading Apple Varieties Previously Thought Lost Located On The Palouse

 A team of retirees that scours the remote ravines and windswept plains of the Pacific Northwest for long-forgotten pioneer orchards has rediscovered 10 apple varieties that were believed to be extinct — the largest number ever unearthed in a single season by the non-profit Lost Apple Project.
 Continue Reading 10 Pioneer-Era Apple Types Thought Extinct Found In The Northwest

 Malus sieversii, the ancient apple, seen here in Kyrgysztan.
 Sieversii comes in many sizes and colors, but are generally inedible.
-Photo credit: Creative Commons… Continue Reading The Future Of Apple Breeding May Be Hidden In Ancient Species
+Photo credit: Creative Commons The apple as we know… Continue Reading The Future Of Apple Breeding May Be Hidden In Ancient Species